 Assets

 It’s important to note that Medicaid enforces a five-year look-back period for financial transactions.
 During this time, any gifts or asset transfers may result in a penalty period of ineligibility for Medicaid coverage.
 This penalty corresponds to the total value of assets gifted or transferred during the look-back period.
-(There are some exceptions to the transfer rules which Medicaid may allow.)
+(There are some exceptions to the transfer rules that Medicaid may allow.)

 Medical